leftygray/Leek_Analysis_Replication/README.md

 Replicating and understanding the science-wise false discovery rate paper
 =========================================================================

 This is a mini-project to study the recent paper by Jager and Leek on the science-wise discovery rate published in Biostatistics and associated commentary.
 The aim is to replicate the work and in the process improve our R skills and trial various collaborative and open science tools.
-Basically alternative version of a journal club.
+Basically this is an alternative version of a traditional journal club.

 The paper and other references are available from the Simply Statistics blog

 [Is most science false?
 The titans weigh in](http://simplystatistics.org/2013/09/25/is-most-science-false-the-titans-weigh-in/)

-The outcomes of doing this work will hopefully be a nice replication of the results of Jager et. al., an assessment of the work, come up with some improvements and criticisms of our own, and publish it in some form (at the very least in figshare so we and others can highlight a replication).
+The outcomes of doing this work will hopefully be a nice replication of the results of Jager et. al., an assessment of the work, some improvements and criticisms of our own, and a write-up in some form (at the very least in figshare so we and others can highlight a replication).
 We should also have a nice system for organizing and publishing future projects.

 Authors:
 --------